viniciusyoshioka/react-native-selection-mode/README.md

     Params:

     - `item`: The item to be deselected.
-It will be removed from the `selectedData` array.
-If there is more than one occurrence of the item, only the first occurrence will be removed.
-This can be a problem if you have duplicated items in the array (e.g. through incorrect usage of `setSelectedData`).
+It will be removed from the `selectedData` set.

     **Obs.**: When using selection mode, its recommended to select the items id instead of items value.
-Use the items data from the original array.
+Use the items data from the original set.
 Prefer primitive types like `string` or `number`.

 - `exitSelection`